How did I get here?

 Day 5: Newaza (Kazami-Ryu)

 Workshops organized by Kurt at Club Social Rosas5 (Barcelona, September 2010 and 2011).
-80 hours divided between public lessons of small groups and private lessons.
+It was an 80 hours total tuition divided between public lessons of small groups and private lessons.

-Program Professional WorkShop: (for people with advanced knowledge and who master to achieve 3 rope Osada-Ryu TK blindfolded): Intensive course for those who perform in front of an audience or simply wish to learn a little more.
+Professional Workshop Program: (for people with advanced knowledge and who master to achieve 3 rope Osada-Ryu TK while blindfolded): It was an intensive course oriented to those who’d perform in front of an audience or simply wish to learn a little more.

-Author’s Note: I’ve assisted both Professional Workshops by suggestion of Mr. Osada Steve.
+Author’s Note: I’ve assisted both Professional Workshops by suggestion of Osada Steve Sensei.